-Name Amount Conversion Price 0.274151 Shares of Stock
+Name Amount Stock

 Core Fund Mgmt LP \$ 50,000 182,381

 C. James Jensen 50,000 182,381

 Steve Andress 10,000 36,476

 Kendall Morrison 10,000 36,476

 EGATNIV, LLC 25,000 91,191

 Erick Richardson 12,500 45,595

 Nimish Patel 12,500 45,595

 Total \$ 170,000 620,095

-The notes are convertible into 620,095 shares of common stock and warrants to purchase 620,095 shares of common stock at \$.35 per share were granted in connection therewith.
-The notes bear interest at 8% and have passed their original maturity date of April 2008.
-If there is no effective registration statement registering the underlying shares by within 180 days of the closing of the October 2008 private placement offering, these notes contain certain monetary penalties imposed upon the Company.
-The Company will incur a penalty of \$5,000 payable pro-rata to note holders for each 30 day period after February 27, 2009 until such registration is declared effective or until the shares are available for sale under Rule 144.
+The notes were convertible into 620,095 shares of common stock and warrants to purchase 620,095 shares of common stock at \$.35 per share were granted in connection therewith.
+The notes bore interest at 8% and passed their original maturity date of April 2008.
+If there was no effective registration statement registering the underlying shares by within 180 days of the closing of the October 2008 private placement offering, these notes contained certain monetary penalties imposed upon the Company.
+The Company incurred a penalty of \$5,000 payable pro-rata to noteholders for each 30-day period after February 27, 2009 until such registration was declared effective.
+As a result of the SEC declaring our Registration Statement on Form S-1 effective on October 19, 2009, the Company reached agreement with the noteholders to accept 315,351 shares of common stock as payment of the accrued interest and penalties in addition to the 620,095 in shares of common stock issued upon conversion of the note.
+Consequently, the Company issued 935,446 shares of common stock in aggregate as of October 19, 2009 to the above firms and individuals.

-In addition, the Company will be required to issue additional shares to the purchasers of units in the October 2008 financing, equal to 2% of the shares purchased in the financing, for each 30 day period beyond 180 days from the August 31, 2008 closing date until the registration is declared effective with a maximum of 16% or 728,458 shares.
+In addition, the Company is required to issue additional shares to the purchasers of units in the October 2008 financing, equal to 2% of the shares purchased in the financing, for each 30 day period beyond 180 days from the August 31, 2008 closing date until the registration was declared effective with a maximum of 16% or 728,458 shares.
 This penalty was provided to create an incentive for the Company to complete the registration of the securities tied to this investment in a timely manner.
-As of June 30, 2009 the Company is obligated to pay \$20,500 in accrued penalties to the note holders, in addition to regular accrued interest of \$43,360.
-The penalty will continue to accrue at \$5,000 for each 30 day period after February 27, 2009 until there is an effective registration of the Company's shares and there is no maximum.
-The accrued penalties are included as interest expense in the financial statements contained in the Form S-1.
-Additionally, the company estimated that it will be obligated to issue an additional 637,401 shares of stock to the purchasers of the 4,552,862 units in the October 2008 financing and has accrued \$318,701 in expense as of June 30, 2009 to reflect this obligation.
-The accrued interest and penalties will be paid at such time as the Company raises a significant portion of the \$3 million in new capital subsequent to getting our shares listed on the OTC Bulletin Board.
-The additional shares will be issued within 30 days of the earlier of an effective registration of the Company's shares or October 31, 2009 when the 16% maximum is reached.
+As of June 30, 2009 the Company was obligated to pay \$20,500 in accrued penalties to the noteholders, in addition to regular accrued interest of \$43,360.
+The penalty continued to accrue at \$5,000 for each 30 day period after February 27, 2009 until there was an effective registration of the Company's shares and there is no maximum.
+The accrued penalties are included as interest expense in the Financial Statements contained in this prospectus.
+As a result of our Registration Statement on Form S-1 being declared effective as of October 19, 2009, we are obligated to issue 710,248 additional shares of common stock to the Investors.
+The Company is in the process of obtaining signed agreements with all of the Investors prior to issuance of the shares.
+In the meantime the Company has recorded a \$355,124 liability for Registration Payment Arrangement as of December 31, 2009 that will be satisfied when the shares are issued.

-The exercise price and the number of shares issuable upon exercise of all the above-referenced warrants will be adjusted upon the occurrence of certain events, including reclassifications, reorganizations or combinations of the common stock.
+The exercise price and the number of shares of common stock issuable upon exercise of all the above-referenced warrants will be adjusted upon the occurrence of certain events, including reclassifications, reorganizations or combinations of the common stock.
 At all times that the warrants are outstanding, we will authorize and reserve at least that number of shares of common stock equal to the number of shares of common stock issuable upon exercise of all outstanding warrants.